prakveer/EKF_SLAM/README.md

 ## Introduction
-This project implements an Extended Kalman Filter based SLAM (Simulateneous Localization and Mapping) for the Victoria park dataset
+This project implements an Extended Kalman Filter based SLAM (Simulateneous Localization and Mapping) for the Victoria park dataset.

 * The dataset consists of Odometry measurements, GPS and 2D Lidar Scans.
 <p align="left">